ORGASME ANAL : on vous dit tout en 5 points clés

 Last updated on

-Greetings butterfly breezes 💜,
+Greetings, butterfly breezes 💜,

-5 keys to see more clearly.
+5 keys to see things more clearly.

 1. Anal penetration should NOT be painful

-• Desacralize penetration
+• Desacralising penetration

-• Relax the muscles
+• Relaxing the muscles

-• Familiarize with sensations
+• Getting familiar with the sensations

 2. Lubricate, lubricate, lubricate